 However, this total change masks some of the underlying changes that occur in the intervening years driven by the professional staffing assumptions above.
 Total spending per staff member grows based on the annual salary increases and the growth in benefits costs.
 Beginning in 2029-30, the new merger-related classroom support and remediation teaching positions are halved, which results in a reduction in expenditures for 9 positions.
-These trends are summarized in the table below showing the marginal total revenues and expenditures transferred from Morrisville to Pennsbury in this scenario.
+These trends are summarized in the table on the following page comparing the operating results for Pennsbury in the baseline and merger scenarios.
+The cumulative total of the net impact line is \$2.2 million.